microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 Currently, the only mechanism to allocate qubits in Q# is with `using` and `borrowing` block statements.
 No new functionality is provided by this proposal.
-Every example with the existing syntax has a corresponding equivalent example with the proposed syntax, and vice versa.
 However, the proposed syntax addresses several problems with the existing syntax.

 ### Examples